marrious11/marrious11/mimic11.md

 > Open Source Engineering in an area of tech of your interest is a good starting point.
 > Sometimes you're being paid based on:

-✍🏿Your ability to deliver godd work
+✍🏿Your ability to deliver good work

 ✍🏿 Your experience level

  <p> To meet up with basis, it is therefore adviced you get so deep in a particular area in tech such that you get paid based on your level of experience.<br> The goal/ secret here is <strong> focus on growing yourself on a particular area, gain a lot of experience: </strong>now choose one company , work and increase your portfolio, become an expert in your domain and then expand</p>
   - Concerning Skill set:
   - [ ] Do not bite more than you can chew 🥲!
-  <p> Contribute to an Organization based of the technology you are interested in: <b>like JAVA, PYTHON, etc.</b> </p>
+  <p> Contribute to an Organization based of the technology you are interested in: <b>like Ocaml, Typescript,JAVA, PYTHON, etc.</b> </p>
   <hr>

 ### Important dates